DoctorTakumi/converter_app/README.md

 * pip install -r requirements.txt

-If converting to .ico - first convert .jpg (or whatever format you have) to .png as .jpg doesn't support transparency which is often needed for .ico
+NOTE: If converting to .ico - first convert .jpg (or whatever format you have) to .png as .jpg doesn't support transparency which is often needed for .ico --- only convert png to ico

 - while converting, add better suffix - e.g. "converted_ico" to show the format even if extension is hidden
-- add .ico to .jpg and .png conversions (or maybe only png due to transparency)